Governance and Innovation / Supplier Management

 RBA Audit

-A total of 50 Tier-1 Suppliers are scheduled to undergo a WNC RBA audit annually.
-In 2023, the actual number of audits completed was 51, including 23 suppliers from Type A, 22 from Type B, and 6 from Type C. The non-compliant items in the audit results are mostly labor-oriented, health-oriented and safety-oriented.
-There were no issues with a lack of policies or procedures related to child labor, overtime work, inadequate lactation environment or facilities, blocked emergency exits, or insufficient firefighting equipment.
+A total of 50 Tier-1 Suppliers are scheduled to undergo WNC RBA audits annually.
+In 2024, the actual number of audits completed was 56, including 25 suppliers from Type A, 20 from Type B, and 11 from Type C. The non-compliant items in the audit results are mostly labor-oriented, health-oriented and safety-oriented, and environment-oriented.
+Examples include a lack of policies or procedures related to child labor, overtime work, inadequate lactation environment or facilities, blocked emergency exits, or insufficient firefighting equipment, failure to track energy consumption and greenhouse gas emissions, and absence of a waste management process.

-The supplier’s non-compliant items and corresponding improvement plans are tracked by the Supplier Quality Management Center.
+All suppliers with identified non-compliant items agreed to implement corresponding improvement plans, which are tracked by WNC’s Supplier Quality Management Center.
 The suppliers work with the Global Supply Chain Management Division to follow the Supplier Evaluation Management Guidelines to supervise suppliers’ implementation of RBA specifications and continuous improvement.
-In 2023, no supplier relationships were terminated because the supplier’s RBA audit results or improvements did not meet the standards.
-In 2024, a total of 50 suppliers are scheduled to undergo an RBA audit.
+In 2024, no supplier relationships were terminated because the supplier’s RBA audit results or improvements did not meet the standards.
+In 2025, a total of 50 suppliers are scheduled to undergo an RBA audit.

 Annual Audits and Counseling

 Tier-1 Suppliers, Critical Suppliers or suppliers required to meet customer demands are selected for product quality, safety production, and RBA on-site audits annually.
 For suppliers whose audit results do not meet the required standards, specialists are assigned to review and formulate improvement plans, while providing appropriate assistance, counseling and training.
-In 2023, a total of 345 on-site audits and counseling sessions for supplier sites were arranged.
-Non-compliance items found during the audits include unclear definitions of specifications/procedures, deviations from SOPs for in-factory operations, and anomalies in record sheets.
+In 2024, a total of 457 on-site audits and counseling sessions for supplier sites were arranged.
+These included 148 quality system audits, 195 product process audits, 58 Continuous Improvement Program sessions, and 56 RBA audits, covering 120 suppliers in total, with the RBA audits specifically involving 56 of those suppliers on-compliance items found during the audits include unclear definitions of specifications/procedures, deviations from SOPs for in-factory operations, and anomalies in record sheets.
 All identified issues have been remediated and resolved.
 None of the suppliers were required to terminate cooperation with WNC due to non-compliance items found during audits or unsatisfactory results after remediation.

 Quarterly Reviews